 THE WIFE isn’t a happy drama for the characters involved, but the acting and writing make for a most-welcome experience for thoughtful, semi-literate adults in the audience, usually left wondering if every new movie will be slanted to 12-year-olds.
 Though this 2017 pleasure only scratched $18,400,000 and 127th place for the year in terms of money and exposure, it did garner Glenn Close a well-deserved Oscar nomination (her seventh) and pair her with another estimable pro, Jonathan Pryce.
 Close didn’t win, yet again, but by watching her in this, you will. *

-In the early 90s, elderly, celebrated author and university professor ‘Joseph Castleman’ (Pryce) wins the Nobel Prize for Literature.
+In the early 90s, celebrated author and university professor ‘Joseph Castleman’ (Pryce) wins the Nobel Prize for Literature.
 During the trip to Stockholm to receive the honor, ‘Joan’ (Close), Joseph’s wife of more than three decades, finally & fully comes to grips with the lie/s that have marked their life together, not least those centered on actual talent and due credit.
 Scurrilous, dogged biographer ‘Nathaniel Bone’ (Christian Slater) tags along, as does their grown son (Max Irons), sidelined by the father’s fame.
-Flashbacks to their meeting in the late 1950s illuminate their eventual dilemma.
+Flashbacks to Joseph’s and Joan’s meeting in the late 1950s illuminate their eventual dilemma.

 Set in Stockholm, but filmed in Glascow, Scotland, it is the first English-language film for Swedish director Björn L. Runge, with a script by Jane Anderson, from a 2003 novel by Meg Wolitzer.
 Wolitzer’s 219-page book is described in book reviews as acerbically funny, but the 99-minute film (just the right length), while certainly stoked with wit, lends itself to quiet rage sublimated by a lifetime of civilized fraud.
 Know any marriages like that?